New existence theorems in measure theory and equivalence results for the existence of invariant probabilities: Metrically compatible probabilities on compact metric spaces

 This property of $\mu$ for closed enables us to state the following theorem, using the regularity of our measure.
 This equivalent definition has a key point: it does not use the algebra $M$.

 \begin{theorem} Let $K$ be a compact metric space.
 For all Borel set $B$ of $K$,

 \end{theorem}

 The previous method is a bit heavy, despite its great generality.
-In the simplest cases, one should use the characteristic properties of $\mu_K$ ($ \sigma$-additivity et invariance for partial isometries between opens) to calculate the measure of Borel sets.
+In simplest cases, one should use the characteristic properties of $\mu_K$ ($ \sigma$-additivity et invariance by partial isometries between opens) to calculate measures of Borel sets.
 However, there is a difficult point: with this technique, one shows that for all $\mu_K^L$, the measure of the particular Borel set has a determined value, which does not depend on the choice of the limit notion $L$.
 Hence, this method can not be used in all situations.
+Indeed, $\mu_K^L$ sometimes depends on the choice of $L$.